jmartz-shsu/gaming/about.markdown

 # Meet the Team

-Behind Jmartz Gaming and Hobby Blog is a group of one dedicated hobbyist and gamer who has a love for the miniature world.
+Behind Jmartz Gaming and Hobby Blog is an army of one dedicated hobbyist and gamer who has a love for the miniature world.
 I am committed to delivering top-notch content and fostering a welcoming environment for all.

 # Join Us on This Adventure